-Bukhari's hadith captures these existential issues, as debated by the first and second caliphs, Abu Bakr and Umar ibn al-Khattab, as they tried to persuade Muhammad's primary scribe, Zaid ibn Thabit Al-Ansari, to compile all the verses of the Qur'an into a complete book.
-When confronted with Umar's concern about the threat of war to the oral Qur'an and, hence, to Islam, Abu Bakr asks him incredulously, but "[h]ow can I do something which Allah's Apostle [Mohammad] has not done?"
-Umar presides in this first round of still ongoing debate over authority and authorship in Islam, by responding, "[b]y Allah, it is (really) a good thing," after which, he and Abu Bakr set about to convince Zaid.
+ongoing debate over authority and authorship in Islam, by responding, "[b]y Allah, it is (really) a good thing," after which, he and Abu Bakr set about to convince Zaid.
 They tell him: "You are a wise young man and we do not suspect you (of telling lies or of forgetfulness), and you used to write the Divine Inspiration for Allah's Apostle," so "[t]herefore, look for the Qur'an and collect it (in one manuscript)."
-It is noteworthy that the Qur'an had to be actively looked for, its writing an act of transcription and compilation of verses held by many people.
+It is noteworthy that the Qur'an had to be actively looked for; its writing is an act of transcription and compilation of verses held by many people in many places.

-Zaid predictably replies with Abu Bakr's initial concern, "[h]ow dare you do a thing which the Prophet has not done?"
-As an aside, he also relays the sheer difficulty of the task: "[b]y Allah, if he [Abu Bakr] had ordered me to shift one of the mountains (from its place) it would not have been harder for me than what he ordered me [to do]."
+Zaid predictably replies with Abu Bakr's own initial concern, "[h]ow dare you do a thing which the Prophet has not done?"
+As an aside, he also relays the sheer difficulty of the task, which is itself instructive: "[b]y Allah, if he [Abu Bakr] had ordered me to shift one of the mountains (from its place) it would not have been harder for me than what he ordered me [to do]."
 But, ultimately, as Zaid notes, "I kept on arguing with him about it till Allah opened my bosom for that which He had opened the bosoms of Abu Bakr and Umar."
-Afterward, Zaid "start[s] locating Qur'anic material and collecting it from parchments, scapula, leaf-stalks of date palms, and from the memories of men (who knew it by heart)"-noting that he had "found with Khuzaima two verses of Surat-at-Tauba which I had not found with anybody else."
-Such written verses of the first Qur'an were then validated by the memory of two sahaba-a critical aspect of constituting the text-and the final manuscript was kept by Abu Bakr, and after his death, with Umar, who, before he died, gave it to his daughter, one of Muhammad's widows, Hafsa bint Umar, a ḥāfidh.
-Later, 'Uthman ibn Affan, the third Caliph, ordered a rescension of the text from Abu Bakr's manuscript (held by Hafsa) and of the various existing oral texts memorized by the faithful, especially those alive during Muhammad's life.
-The curious fact, however, which even modern scholarly discoveries unwittingly demonstrate, is that when Uthman compared Abu Bakr's original manuscript to his own and to the existing oral texts, those carefully tended for nearly two decades after Muhammad's death, the versions were replications: the Uthman recension and the Abu Bakr manuscript were the same, a demonstration to believers of the sacred message of the material artifact.136
+Afterward, Zaid "start[s] locating Qur'anic material and collecting it from parchments, scapula, leaf-stalks of date palms, and from the memories of men (who knew it by heart)"noting that he had "found with Khuzaima two verses of Surat-at-Tauba which I had not found with anybody else."
+Such written verses of the first Qur'an were then validated by the memory of two sahaba-a critical aspect of constituting the text-and the final manuscript was kept by Abu Bakr, and after his death, with Umar, who, before he died, gave it to his daughter, one of Muhammad's widows Hafsa bint Umar, a hāfidh.
+Many Islamic feminists have taken note that a woman-understood as a scholar herself-preserved and guarded the Islamic tradition.

-Thus, in addition to the familiar prohibition against war that scholars associate with Islam (defined as peace) often embodied in selective Qur'anic content, the material history of the book and its role in constituting the ummah reveals a much sharper, pragmatic, even survival-based circumspection toward warfare subsequently hardwired into Islamic jurisprudence, evident in this case in Bukhari's hadith.137 This vigilance with respect to conflict stems not only from the role of the community of believers in generating the sacred book but, at a literal level, from the community-based nature of this law.
-There was a primal recognition that the fates of this community and this law were inseparable and that warfare was the signal enemy to both.
-At a literal level then, insofar as the complete Qur'an resided in the memories of Muhammad and his followers, and insofar as the community was born in the practice of constituting the text, 138 war-as the early caliphs could plainly see-threatened the existence of Islam.139
+Later, Uthman ibn Affan, the third Caliph, ordered a rescension of the text from Abu Bakr's manuscript (held by Hafsa) and of the various existing oral texts memorized by the faithful, especially those alive during Muhammad's life.
+The curious fact, however, which even modern scholarly discoveries unwittingly demonstrate, is that when Uthman compared Abu Bakr's original manuscript to his own and to the existing oral texts, those carefully tended for nearly two decades after Muhammad's death, the versions were replications: the Uthman recension and the Abu Bakr manuscript were the same, a demonstration to believers of the sacred message of the material artifact.123 and jurisprudence, evident in this case in Bukhari's hadith.124 That is, this vigilance against conflict and war has multiple dimensions, epistemic, philosophical, genealogical, and material, much of which stems from the role of the community of believers in generating the sacred book and, at a literal level, from the community-based nature of this law.
+There was a primal recognition that the fate of this community, this religious tradition and law, were inseparable and that warfare itself signaled the greatest threat-both practical and doctrinal-to both.
+At a literal level then, insofar as the complete Qur'an resided in the memories of Muhammad and his followers, and insofar as the community was born in the practice of constituting and preserving the text,125 war-as the early caliphs could plainly see-threatened the existence of Islam.126